civo/status/content/issues/2024-08-06-dg-exm-partial-disruption.md

 2024-08-06 06:10 UTC

 We have indentified the issue and applied the fix.
 We are monitoring all workloads and will close this issue when everything is stable.

+---

+2024-08-06 07:05 UTC

+We are satisfied with how everything is running in this region.
+Hence, we're closing this issue.